 Employee powered security

-One way to do this is by strengthening existing cybersecurity frameworks with a “human firewall”—a cyber-aware workforce capable of detecting potential cyber threats.
+One way to do this is by strengthening existing frameworks with a “human firewall”—a cyber-aware workforce capable of detecting potential cyber threats.
 Because most hackers rely on untrained individuals to unknowingly provide access into a company’s systems, a human firewall is a low-cost, effective way for homebuilders to keep their company’s data—and the data of their vendor networks—protected.

 Education, testing and governance